 There are two primal scenes here.
 The first comes at the film’s beginning, when Helen’s mother-to-be (Brooke Henderson), a prostitute working out of a motel room, is raped by a client, and subsequently takes a knife to her pregnant belly.
 Baby Helen survives, and as an adult is often drawn to the motel where her mother had killed herself.
 The second primal scene is a freak accident just outside the motel, leaving Helen with broken bones, scars and a head injury – after which she begins to experience violent shifts in personality and regular blackouts.
 It is during the latter that her alter ego comes out to play, leaving taunting written messages for her hostess: theatrical cues (“KILL HIM”), Achilles’-heel insults (“WHORE BITCH”) and devilish double-entendres (“I AM COMING”).

 “I’m fucking just like my mother!”, Helen tells her bestie-and-roomie Molly (Nina Kiri), in another double entendre.
 It is clear that the girl has mummy issues, terrified of the meretricious legacy that may be coursing through her veins.
-Yet in keeping with the uncanny demands of genre, everything here comes overdetermined, with pseudo-scientific and supernatural explanations for Helen’s schizophrenia sitting alongside the purely psychological, so that we are never quite sure whether she is victim to an insidious and antagonistic entity, or just her own worst enemy.
+Yet in keeping with the uncanny demands of genre, everything here comes overdetermined, with pseudo-scientific and supernatural explanations for Helen’s dissociative identity disorder sitting alongside the purely psychological, so that we are never quite sure whether she is victim to an insidious and antagonistic entity, or is just her own worst enemy.

 “I’m sorry, Molly, you know me, you’re my sister,” says Helen, apologising for her aberrant behaviour – to which Molly, angry and frustrated, responds, “You’re not my sister.”
 In the end, Let Her Out is about different sorts of sisterhood.
 There is the kind that Helen shares with the genetic remnants of her ‘vanishing twin’, embodying the bad blood that she worries is her natural inheritance – and then there is the kind that she shares with lifelong friend Molly.
 Yet wearing around her neck a two-faced pendant – representing comedy and tragedy – that she once stole from Molly (who is an actress), Helen will learn that an unhappy coup de théâtre becomes inevitable once the nice-girl mask and costume come off.
 The result is a hallucinatory trip through a woman’s split sense of identity – with the red light that illuminates Helen’s bedroom suggestive as much of her mother’s whorish past as of her own arrested self.